remarcmij/promise-demo/README.md

 #### `node 4-all-chain 2`

-Using a `Promise.all()` chain, consume an array of two promises that are rejected some time later.
+Using a `Promise.all()` chain, consume an array of two promises that are rejected after two seconds.

 ```text
 <<< main starting >>>